henkla/terminal-switcher/README.md

 > With the use of a custom bind button, you will always have access to your terminal of choice.

 ### Example
+As you can see from the screenshot below, I like to have the `section` button bind to the script (the button just below the escape button).
+It sits neatly right there next to my little finger, always ready to pull up my terminal (or any other app) of choice!

-#### Key binding in XFCE
+#### *Key binding in XFCE*
 ![How to use the script](https://github.com/henkla/terminal-switcher/blob/master/resources/example-1.png)

-As you can see from the above screenshot, I like to have the `section` button bind to the script (the button just below the escape button).
-It sits neatly right there next to my little finger, always ready to pull up my terminal (or any other app) of choice!